mahmoudElshimi/psi_letter_of_guarantee/README.md

 ## Introduction

-Welcome to the Psi Letter of Guarantee Odoo module!
+Welcome to the Letter of Guarantee Odoo module!

 This module is designed to streamline the management of letters of guarantee in Odoo.
 It provides features to handle: